njit-prof-bill/marcus/docs/description.md

 - Job History

 ## Platform APIs
+The following are the APIs that are the microservices of the platform.
+These are grouped according the primary feature areas.
 ### User Management
 - authentication TBD
 - **getUserProfile** obtain an object of the user's settings